jverzani/MTH229Lite.jl/docs/src/index.md

 to_documenter(gcf())           # hide
 ```

+Of course, using `tangent` and `secant` can be bypassed, as noted in the comments.

 ## First and second derivatives

 There is some support for working with first and second derivatives, similar to that provided in the `MTH229` package.